rojoambinina/How-To-Crack-Bitcoin-Puzzle/README.md

 # HOW TO CRACK BITCOIN PUZZLE

-When I was looking for my private key online, I came across the result of my research on this website www.privatekeys.pw and what was funny, when I typed my private key on the search form, the platform returned 6 privates keys found including mine, ai ai ai, they have everything.
+When I was looking for my private key online, I came across the result of my research on this website www.privatekeys.pw and what was funny, when I typed my private key on the search form, the platform returned 6 privates keys found including mine, WoW, they have everything.

 Many also use the online scanner tool and scan billions and billions of keys using the database at https://privatekeys.pw/scanner and no one still finds the correct private key hex of **puzzle #66**, the solution may be to specify a minimum start number of 10,000,000,000,000,000,000 and a maximum stop number of 100,000,000,000,000,000,000,000,000 to get the 17 or 18 last characters of the Hex private key.